iejMac/iejmac.github.io/_posts/2025-03-26-alignments.markdown

 <div align="center">
   <img src="/assets/alignments/change_in_activation_scale.png" width="600"/>
 </div>
-equation 2: scale of change in activations

 intuitively, when r_l = 0, the change in activations remains constant regardless of width scaling.
 Any deviation from this equilibrium pushes us toward either vanishing or exploding activation changes, resulting in poor performance or instability, respectively

-with our neural network training dynamics described in equation 1 and our stability metric established in equation 2, we can now analyze alignment effects. we can examine the log-alignment ratio for each term in equation 1 (except the first term, since we have no alignment during initialization).
+with our neural network training dynamics and stability metric described using math, we can now analyze alignment effects. we can examine the log-alignment ratio for each term in the representativ emodel (except the first term, since we have no alignment during initialization).

 <div align="center">
   <img src="/assets/alignments/alignments.png" width="700"/>